 - 1. New development should take place in the areas of lowest risk of flooding, including the potential future risk due to climate change.
-The Sequential Test, and, where necessary, the Exceptions Test should be used to assess the suitability of proposed development.
-Site-specific flood risk assessments of all sources of flood risk on the site and downstream of the site will be required as appropriate. - 2.
 Development should take place within Flood Zone 1, wherever possible.
-Within Flood Zone 1 a site-specific flood risk assessment will be required for proposals relating to: - a. major development; - b. land with critical drainage problems; - c. land at increased flood risk in the future; or - d. a more vulnerable use on land subject to other sources of flooding. - 3.
-All development proposals in Flood Zones 2 or 3 will require a site-specific flood risk assessment. - 4.
-Development proposals subject to a site-specific flood risk assessment will only be permitted where: - a. the mitigation, flood management, flood resilience measures, and design requirements identified are satisfactorily addressed; and - b. the design incorporates flood resilience measures to allow for increased risk due to climate change. - 5.
+The Sequential Test, and, where necessary, the Exceptions Test should be used to assess the suitability of proposed development. - 2.
+Major development in Flood Zone 1, and all development in Flood Zones 2 or 3, will be permitted where: - a. it satisfactorily addresses the mitigation, flood management and design requirements identified in a site-specific Flood Risk Assessment of all sources of flood risk on the site and downstream of the site; and - b. its design incorporates flood resilience measures to allow for increased risk due to climate change. - 3.
 Development in Flood Zone 3, unless meeting the Exceptions Test, will only be permitted as follows: - a.
 Flood Zone 3a: 'less vulnerable' uses, including retail and business uses (A and B Use Classes), agriculture and some non-residential institutions (Use Class D1) other than for health services, nurseries and education; and water compatible development; - b.
-Flood Zone 3b: water compatible development where appropriate; this zone will be safeguarded to ensure protection of the functional floodplain.
+Flood Zone 3b: water compatible development; this zone will be safeguarded to ensure protection of the functional floodplain.

-10.5.1 Specific planning guidance on development and flooding is incorporated in the NPPF, paragraphs 155 to 165.
+10.5.1 Specific planning guidance on development and flooding is incorporated in the NPPF paragraphs 99 to 104.
 Local plans are required to take into consideration flood risk and to direct development away from areas of flood risk.
-The use of the sequential test to direct development to low risk sites is indicated in NPPF, paragraphs 157-158.
+The use of the sequential test to direct development to low risk sites is indicated in NPPF, paragraph 104.

 10.5.2 There are a range of public bodies with responsibility for flooding.
 The Environment Agency (EA) has a leading role, particularly in preparing Catchment Flood Management Plans for each river basin.
-In Harborough District the rivers are covered by the following plans:
+In Harborough District the rivers are covered by the following plans

-- · Welland and tributaries Anglian River Basin; - Soar and tributaries Humber River Basin: and - Avon and tributaries Severn River Basin.
+- Welland and tributaries Anglian River Basin; - Soar and tributaries Humber River Basin; and - Avon and tributaries Severn River Basin.